Fraunhofer-ITMP/AMR-KG/README.md

 ## Finding it difficult to search?

-For assistance in searching and esploring the knowledge graph please look here for our [introductory video](https://youtu.be/MPWYLQI0iiM).
+For assistance in searching and exploring the knowledge graph please look here for our [introductory video](https://youtu.be/MPWYLQI0iiM).

 # Partners
 <p align="center">